 Creating your easy chicken pot pie casserole is a straightforward process.
 Follow these steps for a delicious, comforting meal.

-• Open one tube of crescent rolls.
-Lay the entire sheet of dough into the bottom of the prepared baking dish.
-Carefully pinch together any seams to seal them completely.
-Gently press the dough slightly up the sides of the dish to form a secure base.
+- Unroll one tube of crescent rolls, place the entire sheet in the bottom of the baking dish, pinch the seams together, and press the dough slightly up the sides to form the crust.

-• While the crust bakes, heat a large frying pan with high sides over medium-high heat.
-Add the olive oil.
-Once hot, add the diced onion and cook for about 5 minutes, stirring occasionally, until the onion becomes translucent and softened.
+- While the crust bakes, heat a large frying pan with high sides over medium-high heat, add the oil, and cook the diced onion for 5 minutes until it becomes translucent and softened.

-• Open the second tube of crescent rolls.
-Gently stretch it to cover the filling completely in the pan, pinching together any seams to seal the top crust.
-Press the dough up against the sides of the baking dish to enclose the filling.
-Use a knife to cut 4 small slits into the top dough, allowing steam to escape.
-Brush the top crust lightly with the whole milk.
-You may not need to use all of it.
+- Open the second tube of crescent rolls and gently stretch it to cover the filling in the pan, pinching the seams together and ensuring the dough presses up against the sides of the baking dish; cut 4 small slits in the dough with a knife and brush the top with milk.

 Pro Tips & Troubleshooting